Andrew Gillum: 2018 gubernatorial campaign

 Gillum announced his candidacy for governor in March 2017, and was the first to declare his intention to run as a Democrat.
-Gillum won the Democratic nomination for governor in an upset victory over the expected winner, former congresswoman Gwen Graham, 34–31%.
+Gillum won the Democratic nomination for governor in an upset victory over the expected winner, former Congresswoman Gwen Graham, by 34% to 31%, with 20% going to Miami Beach Mayor Philip Levine.
 Gillum was the first black nominee for governor in Florida's history.
 Gillum conceded to Republican candidate Ron DeSantis on the evening of November 6, 2018.

-However, when the recount began, Gillum withdrew his concession, saying: "I am replacing my words of concession with an uncompromised and unapologetic call that we count every single vote."
+When the recount began, Gillum withdrew his concession, saying: "I am replacing my words of concession with an uncompromised and unapologetic call that we count every single vote."
 Gillum conceded again on November 17, after a machine recount was completed.
-The final tally showed DeSantis had successfully beaten Gillum by 36,219 votes, equalling about 0.4% of the over 8.2 million total votes cast.
+The final tally showed that DeSantis had defeated Gillum by 36,219 votes, equalling about 0.4% of the over 8.2 million total votes cast.

 The campaign was marked by racial controversy, as DeSantis was accused of using the verb monkey as a dog whistle when he said, "The last thing we need to do is to monkey this up by trying to embrace a socialist agenda with huge tax increases and bankrupting the state.
 That is not going to work.
 That's not going to be good for Florida."
 This “disastrous gaffe” was discussed by Dexter Filkins in The New Yorker:

 DeSantis insisted that there was no racial motive behind the statement—"He uses a lot of dorky phrases like that," one of his former colleagues told me—and the outrage didn't endure.
 But his tone-deafness created a disadvantage.
 "We were handling Gillum with kid gloves," the lawyer close to DeSantis told me.
 "We can't hit the guy, because we're trying to defend the fact that we're not racist."
 During the campaign, President Donald Trump claimed that Gillum was a "thief," which was also interpreted as a racial dog whistle.

 In May 2019, the FBI subpoenaed Gillum regarding his gubernatorial campaign.